sreerammarimuthu/ml-algorithms-from-scratch/README.md

 - **ID3 Decision Tree**
   Builds a decision tree on categorical data by computing entropy and information gain.
 Shows you how recursive splits form the tree and how leaf nodes decide the final class by majority vote.

-Information Gain by Attribute and Node Level
+ID3 DT Algorithm was tested on Credit-risk data.
+Information Gain by Attribute and Node Level are shown below

   | Attribute          | Root Node IG | 2nd Node IG | 3rd Node IG | 4th Node IG |
   | ------------------ | ------------ | ----------- | ----------- | ----------- |